RHOrga/rhorga.github.io/2024/en/info.md

 If you want to provide large files to other participants, contact us.
 We can host it locally to conserve bandwidth.

-### Miscellaneous

-- Drinks cost 1 Euro
-- Food is donation based (buns, coffee, ...)
-- Make use of the new photo wall: [moments](https://moments.rohow.de)

 ### Photo and Video Disclaimer

 By participating in the RoHOW or by failing to notify it's organizers, in